-Findings Response II-B-002-1 Use of Restraints for Pregnant Offenders Written policy, procedure, and practice complies with the following requirements: Restraints During Pregnancy The Warden or designee shall ensure the following protocols regarding the use of restraints on pregnant offenders are adhered to: Restraints During the Second and Third Trimester The type of restraint applied and the application of the restraint shall be done in the least restrictive manner necessary; An electronic restraint belt shall never be used; The offender shall never be handcuffed behind the back; The offender shall never be restrained using leg irons; and The offender shall never be placed in a face down position.
-Restraints shall not be utilized on a pregnant offender during active labor and delivery unless a health care practitioner orders restraints for an offender who, due to a psychiatric or medical disorder, is a danger to herself, her child, her unborn child, or other persons.
-If restraints are utilized during active labor and delivery, the type of restraint applied and the application of the restraint shall be done in the least restrictive manner necessary.
-The Unit Medical Director shall provide guidance on the use of restraints on pregnant offenders prior Restraints During Pregnancy-Related Medical Distress, Transportation, and the Period Following Delivery Restraints shall not be used on a pregnant offender Compliant - Facillity has a policy in place regarding use of restraints for pregnants offenders.
-They are only restrained for medical trips and the protocol is followed.
-Response
+Findings Response II-B-002-1 Use of Restraints for Pregnant Offenders Compliant Written policy, procedure, and practice complies with the following requirements: Restraints During Pregnancy The Warden or designee shall ensure the following protocols regarding the use of restraints on pregnant offenders are adhered to: Restraints During the Second and Third Trimester a.
+The type of restraint applied and the application of the restraint shall be done in the least restrictive manner necessary; b.
+An electronic restraint belt shall never be used; c.
+The offender shall never be handcuffed behind the back; d.
+The offender shall never be restrained using leg irons; and e.
+The offender shall never be placed in a face down position.
+2. Restraints During Active Labor and Delivery a.
+Restraints shall not be utilized on a pregnant offender during active labor and delivery unless a health care practitioner orders restraints for an offender who, due to a psychiatric or medical disorder, is a danger to herself, her child, her unborn child, or other persons. b.
+If restraints are utilized during active labor and delivery, the type of restraint applied and the application of the restraint shall be done in the least restrictive manner necessary. c.
+The Unit Medical Director shall provide guidance on the use of restraints on pregnant offenders 3.
+Restraints During Pregnancy-Related Medical Distress, Transportation, and the Period Following Delivery a.
+Restraints shall not be used on a pregnant offender During any pregnancy-related medical distress, Ty builting any programmy rolated modeless,